jkup/awesome-personal-blogs/contributing.md

 ---

-Ensure your pull request adheres to the following guidelines:

-- Make sure you take care of this
-- And this as well
-- And don't forget to check this

-Thank you for your suggestions!

 ## Updating your PR

 A lot of times, making a PR adhere to the standards above can be difficult.